BIBA

 This is available to vehicle owners where:

-• they can prove (at time of claim) that they had new vehicle replacement cover with the motor insurer in year one
+• they can prove (at the time of claim) that they had new vehicle replacement cover with the motor insurer in year one

 Option 1